Some important rules

 More info to prepare your visit

-What are the opening times for the Palace of Versailles, the Trianon Palaces, Marie-Antoinette’s Estate and the Park?
+What are the opening times for the Palace of Versailles, the Estate of Trianon and the Park?

 Opening times differ according to the area concerned and the time of year.
-The Palace, the palaces of Trianon and Marie-Antoinette’s Estate are closed on Mondays.
+The Palace and the Estate of Trianon are closed on Mondays.

 - The Palace of Versailles is open from 9am to 5.30pm (6.30pm in high season).